vijayjethani/github-slideshow/_posts/0000-01-02-vijayjethani.md

 ---
 layout: slide
-Title: Welcome to Second Slide
+title: welcome to Second Slide
 ---
 Use left arrow to go back !